Grey DeLisle

-Early life and career
+Early life

 DeLisle was born in Fort Ord, California, to truck driver George Van Oosbree and singer Joanna Ruth, and grew up in a Mexican-American household.
 She has described herself as "a 75% white woman raised by my Mexican grandma".
 Her parents separated when she was young.
 She has two brothers.
 DeLisle's mother became a born-again Pentecostal when she was eleven and she was later raised by her maternal grandmother, Eva Flores, a vocalist who performed with salsa musician Tito Puente.
 She credits her father's love of country music as the biggest influence on her musical taste.
 She attended Chula Vista High School in the same graduating class as Mario Lopez.
 In her late teens, she started singing old gospel tunes, and entered the world of comedy on the advice of a friend.
 In her comedy routine, DeLisle imitated voices.
-Her impressions earned the attention of a casting director and was advised to take up voice acting.
+Her impressions earned the attention of a casting director and she was advised to take up voice acting.
 At this time, she went back to her musical ambitions but also took classes in voice-overs.
 She soon began working with talent agent Sandy Schnarr.

+Career

+As of October 2024, DeLisle has voiced over 2,058 roles in 533 titles, as well as dozens of bit parts in 45 titles in which she is credited with "additional voices".

-In the Scooby-Doo franchise, DeLisle began voicing Daphne Blake with the direct-to-video film Scooby-Doo and the Cyber Chase, a role she inherited from her friend and teacher Mary Kay Bergman following the latter's suicide.
+In the Scooby-Doo franchise, DeLisle began voicing Daphne Blake with the direct-to-video film Scooby-Doo and the Cyber Chase, inheriting the role from her friend and teacher Mary Kay Bergman following the latter's suicide.
 She later said of Bergman, "It was an interesting turn of events to get to play Daphne, but I'm so glad that I have the role, and I was glad that I was able to carry that on for her.
 She set the bar very high."
 DeLisle also credited the work for helping her maintain her music career, stating "I think Daphne just saved country music."
 In 2019, Warner Bros. announced that Amanda Seyfried would be voicing Daphne in the animated film Scoob! instead of DeLisle.
 Both DeLisle and Matthew Lillard, the current voice of Shaggy Rogers were upset about not being contacted about the decision to recast for their roles for the film.
 Around the time of the film's release, DeLisle said that she did not bear any hard feelings towards Seyfried or her performance in it.

-DeLisle has also done some modeling; she appears on the cover art for the 2017 Nintendo Switch game 1-2-Switch as a woman who appears on the upper-right corner, with her nose doctored to be larger than it actually is.